-A trigger event occurs when the unit receives the specified trigger input as a result of a specified combination of conditions on the configurable pins.
+A trigger event occurs when the unit receives either one or two bytes of a specified sequence on the serial port, or because of a specified combination of conditions on the configurable pins.

 Set the configurable pins to Active, Inactive, or None.
 The configurable pins are disabled if they are all set to None.
 If both the serial sequence and the configurable pins are disabled, the trigger is disabled.